Frequently Asked Questions

 What are the different types of Recreational Permits & how do I obtain them?

 Family Permits are $20 and can be purchased here.
-They are provided for two adults plus any children residing in the same household who are under 18 years of age and expire one year from they date they are issued.
+They are provided for two adults plus any children residing in the same household who are under 18 years of age and expire one year from the date they are issued.
 Permit holders are allowed day use access on State Trust land for an unlimited number of days throughout the duration of their permit.
 However, overnight camping is limited to a total of 14 cumulative days per calendar year.
+Please note: Recreational Permits purchased online will be charged an additional $1 convenience fee.
+Alternatively, Recreational Permits may be purchased in person with check, cash, or money order at the Arizona State Land Department Office, located at 1616 West Adams Street in Phoenix.

 Small Group Permits are $15 and can be purchased here.
 They are provided for groups of 19 people or less who complete the Small Group Permit application and provide names of all individuals covered under the permit.
 They expire 5 days after the date of the small group's gathering.
 This permit does not allow any competitive or commercial activities on State Trust land.